Short-term Accommodations

 5. In banning STAs it does not ensure that current homes will become long term rentals; it does not ensure there will be more affordable housing

-Jacqueline Poorter almost 2 years ago
+Jacqueline Poorter over 2 years ago

 Hi there, as someone who owns property in Picton, I'm very concerned by the proposition of banning STA's.
 They are the reason PEC has any tourism.
 They are what keep the wineries and restaurants open and jobs for the locals.
 And PEC's caliber of restaurants and wineries is why I want to be in PEC!
 If they close because tourism inevitably goes down, everything suffers.
 Please don't ban STA's.
 This is a terrible idea.
 I don't see how this will benefit the locals at all.
 Since no one will visit and businesses will close.

-Claire Stollery almost 2 years ago
+Claire Stollery over 2 years ago

 Many years ago the county undertook a transition from a strictly agriculture business to a destination spot with the wine industry leading the way.
 The revenue generated from this industry continues to attract business to all those in the County.
 The beaches have always been there for everyone to enjoy.
 You talk about the upper income being the drivers in the area as it is in the agriculture.
 The planning department continues to allow properties to be subdivided to which the developers are making money.
 The housing shortage is provincial wide as is the increased cost in housing prices.
 If you are concerned with the wealthy taking over you missed the mark years ago as this has been happening for 25 years.
 Look at the Picton Harbour, Sand Banks area, Bay of Quinte Waterfront and Wellington where all the properties are well past the Multimillion dollar price tag.
 The cost of materials and labour also drives costs up which adds revenue to those who run those businesses.
 Yet no discussion on the under ground economy running here.
 Is the Municipal government to have a hand in all that goes on in the county, they take my taxes but do not maintain my road, I pay for my garbage bag tag, I have my own well and septic and now if I want to offset my costs I am not able to rent my residence for what ever period I would like.
 Who does this protect the residences who live here now or are transplants who want to ensure no one else can live next to them without the same income stream.
 Has the county come up with a strategy to build low income properties for those who need it.
 Have you looked at protecting farm land to prevent development.
 Big developers can pay their fees to move their plans ahead but the small builder, home owner does not have the same resources.